kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 ## To Do
-- Can I eliminate any more variables from the textbox object?
+- Can more choice management be extracted to the choice driver?
-- Move all initial calculations to the init() function.
-  - Anything nontrivial should be in init()
 - Character spec generation has gotten messy and voluminous.
-Move it its own script file and make it easier to read.
+Make it easier to read.
-  - It should also have a constructor so it's not a global function
-- Can more choice management be extracted to the choice driver?
 - Consider beginning the Module/Demo repo for this first draft of the textbox module and moving the implementation there

 ## Research and Needs Work